Family gathered together for dinner during a meaningful trip

 Capital One Miles

-Best for: Easy redemptions + strong international partners
+Best for: Easy redemptions plus strong international partners

 Citi ThankYou Points